jeffreycwitt/hn202/docs/purgatorio-intro.md

 In order to see this, I’d like to overview the essential characteristics of Aristotle's *Ethics*.

 Such an overview is not easy to do because we could spend several weeks reading Aristotle’s *Ethics*.
 For the moment, let me try to break it down into approximately 11 main bullet points.
+(We will walk though these bullet points again during class.)

 (Please use the annotation to tool to highlight steps in this list that are a bit fuzzy and would benefit from more discussion and explanation during our class discussion).